security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This attribute contains the human-readable identifier (``::location/humane-id``) of the international boundary of a state, also known within the OpenStreetMap schema of administrative areas as a level 2 boundary.
-This attribute is programmatically generated using a geospatial query; the Staff Researcher does not enter this manually.
+This attribute contains the human-readable identifier (``location:humane_id:qa`) of the level 2 adminsirative level, which for the OpenStreetMap schema is the international boundary of a state.

 location:admin_level_1:qa